vpnowell/candidate-homework/3.BonusChallenge/README.md

 				- should display the list of lists in the same fashion and using the same requiremnts found in the 2.ThenDoThis project - feel free to style this with CSS as you see fit
 				- you can do final sorting here using Razor or javascript/jquery if you want

-		- you can add whatever methods and new classes you need.
+You can add whatever methods and new classes you need.
 Feel free to use this as an opportunity to showcase your skill in writing clean, readable, reusable code

-		- demonstrating your skills with SOLID principles is a huge plus!
+Demonstrating your skills with SOLID principles is a huge plus!

 Feel free to copy in your code from 2.ThenDoThis to get started, because this challenge is not about the sorting - you already did that.
 Rather, this challenge is about showing us your skills in working with an MVC project

 There is no expectation or requirement as to how the UI should look - completely up to you.

 You can accomplish this in many ways - we leave that up to you.
 Show us your ideas!

 If you have time, feel free to add behaviors to the view to make it more functional (like sorting) and to demonstrate your skills with client-side code

 Also feel free to tweak the css to make it look the way you want - show us your ideas on how a clean, professional web page should look!

 You can also add/remove/modify any of the code that is present to make the site look or behave the way you want.
 This is your chance to shine!